biblius/hextacy/README.md

   pub(crate) fn routes(pg: Arc<Postgres>, cfg: &mut web::ServiceConfig) {
     let service = UserService {
-        repository: Repository {
           user_repo: PgUserAdapter { client: pg.clone() },
-        },
     };

     cfg.app_data(Data::new(service));

     cfg.service(
         web::resource("/users")
-            .route(web::get().to(handler::get_paginated::<UserService<Repository<PgUserAdapter>>>))
+            .route(web::get().to(handler::get_paginated::<UserService<PgUserAdapter>>))
     );
   }

   ```

   This function needs to be `pub(crate)` as it gets used by the router module.
 Here we pass in the Arcs to the connection pools we want to use and actix's `ServiceConfig`.
 We then construct the service with the specific adapter we want to use for the user repository, pass it the connection pool, wrap the service in actix's `Data` wrapper and configure the server to use it, set the '/users' resource to call the handler we specified for this route and inject the `PgUserAdapter` as our repository.
+Also note that this is the only file we specify the exact adapter to plug in to the service.

 #### **Middleware**